Virginia GOP won’t let Orthodox Jews vote absentee in Sabbath-day convention

 “To accuse anyone voting against this of being closed-minded or unfriendly to the Jewish faith — they’re my coreligionists,” Ginsberg said in the meeting.
 “This is not bigotry. … Here we are, two weeks out, trying to deal with this.
 My view, it’s too late.”

-Ken Reid says he is one of about 15 Orthodox Jews in Norfolk who had signed up to serve as voting delegates at the convention.
+Ken Reid says he is one of about 15 Orthodox Jews in Norfolk who had signed up to serve as a voting delegate at the convention.

 “Orthodox Jews by overwhelming majorities vote Republican, and are staunch Trump supporters, [conservative] values voters, and 2nd amendment backers.
 But Shabbat is our most important holiday,” Reid wrote this week on the Bull Elephant, a conservative blog.